 In Piemonte and Friuli, in addition to lentils, grains of rice represent coins and abundance.
 While cooking, rice grows in the pot the way that you'd like your wealth to multiply in the new year.
 To encourage financial prosperity, many traditional Italian New Year's dinners include a risotto in bianco (white risotto).Continue to 5 of 7 below.

 05 of 07

 In the Emilia-Romagna region, tortellini or cappelletti (small filled pasta dumplings) are often eaten on New Year's in a rich, meaty broth.
 One of the several Italian names for the new year, Capodanno, means the "head of the year."
 Cappelletti means "little hats," so perhaps that's why it's an appropriate dish to "cap off" the old year and begin the new one.

 In Sicily, a New Year's treat that cannot be missed is sfincione.
 This thick-crust, rectangular pizza is made with onions, bread crumbs, and caciocavallo cheese.
 Sfincione is the ancestor of what is known as Sicilian-style pizza in the United States.
 It makes a great finger-food for New Year's Eve parties.

 Veneziana or Pandoro

-Veneziana is a sweet, buttery leavened cake similar to classic Italian yeasted Christmas cakes (Veronese pandoro or Milanese panettone) minus the candied fruit and topped with crunchy pearl sugar and slivered almonds and traditionally enjoyed in Venice on New Year's Eve.
-Long, thin slices of star-shaped pandoro are also often served at New Year's Eve parties, dusted with powdered sugar and perhaps dipped in melted dark chocolate.
+Veneziana is a sweet, buttery leavened cake.
+It's similar to classic Italian yeasted Christmas cakes (Veronese pandoro or Milanese panettone), minus the candied fruit and topped with crunchy pearl sugar and slivered almonds.
+This cake is traditionally enjoyed in Venice on New Year's Eve.
+Long, thin slices of star-shaped pandoro are also often served at parties, dusted with powdered sugar and sometimes dipped in melted dark chocolate.